This repository contains country-level data on all-cause mortality in 2015–2021 collected from various sources, see below.

 United States data from 2017 onward are replaced with CDC 'predictions' that account for underreporting in recent weeks (see below).

-For some European countries, STMF sometimes has more up-to-date (and backward revised) data than Eurostat, as it culls data from countries' NSOs.
-For each data point that exists in both datasets, we take the maximum between them as the final data.
+For some European countries, STMF sometimes has more up-to-date (and backward revised) data than EuroStat, as it culls data from countries' NSOs.
+We harmonize the data between these two sources by defaulting to STMF wherever possible, and appending additional from Eurostat if available.

 * Australia's data (all years) is "Doctor Certified Deaths" rather than "All Registered Deaths".
 These constitute about 85%-90% of all deaths in Australia.